 The patch continues to serve over 70 families for their U-Pick needs and has seen 3 generations of pickers experience where food comes from.
 There is nothing like the sweet smell of blueberry blossoms in the spring enlivening the bare shrubs drawing the honey bees and native pollinators to the flowers for a bountiful blue crop in late June, July and August.

-Some bushes you are picking on are over 50 years old!
+Yes, we still have some bushes that are over 50 years old!
 But most have been taken out.
 We transitioned from Northern Highbush to the Rabbit Eye variety in 2005.
 The berries are not as fragile, flavor is good, the bushes are hardier and the season is longer.
 They grow in drought and rain conditions easier than the temperamental Northern Highbush.
 On the con side, pruning is way more difficult and they grow so tall.
 So the jury is still out on whether we like them better or not.

 In 2016 we put in a “JR” High Tunnel.
 Tomatoes, lettuce, basil, cucumbers and cilantro are some of the crops you’ll get to pick.